bitpay/wallet/README.md

 For more information regarding how addresses are generated using this procedure, see: [Structure for Deterministic P2SH Multisignature Wallets](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki).

+## Backup format

+Copay encrypts the backup with the Stanford JS Cryto Library (https://crypto.stanford.edu/sjcl/).
+To extract the private keys you can use https://bitwiseshiftleft.github.io/sjcl/demo/ , copy the backup to 'ciphertext' and enter your password.
+The resulting JSON will have a key named: `xPrivKey`, that is the extended private key of your wallet.
+That information is enought to sign any transaction of your wallet, so be careful handling it.

+Also in the backup there is also key `publicKeyRing`.
+That hold the extended public keys of the Copayers.
+Using a tool like [Bitcore PlayGround](http://bitcore.io/playground/#/multisig), and following [BIP45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki)  it is possible to generate all wallet address.
+Note that addresses generated at BWS use the 'shared cosigner index' (2147483647) so Copay address index look like:
+`m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses, where `x` and `y` and integers starting from `0`.
+To generate the wallet addresses it is also needed to specify the required number of signatures.
+That is present in the backup also with the key `n`.

 ## Bitcore Wallet Service

 Copay depends on [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for blockchain information, networking and copayer synchronization.
 A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.bitpay.com`.
 Switching between BWS instances is very simple and can be done with a click from within Copay.
 BWS also allows Copay to interoperate with others wallet like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).